 I/We

-(FULL NAME IN BLOCK LE TTE RS)
+(FULL NAME IN BLOCK LETTERS)

-of
+of (FULL ADDDECO)

+la a !.a a.
 (FULL ADDRESS)

-being a Member of PARAGON UNION BERHAD hereby app oin t
+being a Member of PARAGON UNION BERHAD hereby appoint

-(FULL NAME IN BLOCK LE TTE RS)
+(FULL NAME IN BLOCK LETTERS)

 of

 (FULL ADDRESS)

-or faili ing whom

-(FULL NAME IN BLOCK LE TTE RS)
+or faili ng whom(FULL NAME IN BLOCK LETTERS)

-of (FULL ADDRESS)
+of (10121000111111111111111111111111111111

 (FULL ADDRESS)

+ng whom, the Chairman of the Meeting as my/our proxy/proxies to vote for me

+y-Second Annual General Meeting of the Company to be held at Dewan Berja

-at 10.
-Resort Berhad, Jalan Bukit Kiara, Off Jalan Damansara, 6 30 a.m. and any adjournment thereof. ur proxy(ies) is(are) to vote as indicated below:- JU Kuala
+Bukit Kiara, Off Jalan Damansara, 60000 Kuala Lumpur on Wednesday, 8 Jur Inment thereof. ne 2016 at 10.
+30 a.m. and any

+• ur proxy(ies) is(are) to vote as indicated below:-

+IVIY/OC in proxy(les) is(are) to vote as indicated below

 NO. RESOLUTIONS FOR AGAINST

-1. To approve the increase of Directors' Fees for the financial yea ended 31 December 2014 r

-2. To re-elect Mr. Lau Yoke Keen who is retiring in accordance with Article 75 of the Company's Articles of Association
+1. To re-elect Mr. Lee Choon Hee who is retiring as a Director of the Company in accordance with Article 75 of the Company's Articles of Association.

-3. To re-appoint Auditors.
+2. To re-appoint Messrs.
+Morison Anuarul Azizan Chew, the retiring Auditors and to authorise the Board of Directors to fix their remuneration.

-To re-appoint Mr. Michael Lim Hee Kiang as Independent Non-Executive Director
+3. To re-appoint Mr. Michael Lim Hee Kiang to continue in office as Independent Non-Executive Director

-5. Authority for Directors to Issue and Allot Shares
+4. To authorise the Directors to issue and allot shares in the Company pursuant to Section 132D of the Companies Act, 1965

-voting e indicate with (X) in the spaces provided how you wish you is given, the proxy will vote or abstain at his(her) discretion this day of , 2015 e casted.
-If no spec cific direction as to
+e indicate with (X) in the spaces provided how you wish your vote to be caste is given, the proxy will vote or abstain at his(her) discretion.] ed.
+If no specif ic direction as to

-Number of shar oo bold

-inumber of shar es neia:
+Dated this, 2016

+4.04 Nu mber of share s held:

-Signati ure of Member / Common Seal
+Signat ture of Member / Common Seal